biscuit-auth/website/docs/src/usage/nodejs.md

 The middleware takes an options object.
 All its fields are optional except `publicKey`:

-- `publicKey`: the public key used to verified token signatures;
+- `publicKey`: the public key used to verify token signatures;
 - `priorityAuthorizer`: either an authorizer or a function building an authorizer from a request.
 Policies from the priority authorizer are matched before the endpoint policies and the fallback authorizer policies;
 - `fallbackAuthorizer`: either an authorizer or a function building an authorizer from a request.
 Policies from the fallback authorizer are matched after the priority authorizer policies and the endpoint policies;
 - `tokenExtractor`: a function extracting the token string from a request.
 The default extractor expects the request to carry an authorization header with the `Bearer` auth scheme (ie an `Authorization:` header starting with `Bearer ` and then the biscuit token);